Kristianwhittick/blend-pdf/docs/api_experiments_procedures.md

 # PDFcpu API Experiments

 ## Overview
-Testing individual pdfcpu API functions to understand their behavior and requirements.
+Testing individual pdfcpu API functions to understand their behaviour and requirements.

 ## Test Files
 - **Input**: Doc_A.pdf (3 pages: A1, A2, A3)